karmada-io/community/cncf_process/2022_karmada_annual/2022-karmada-annual.md

 We summarize our work in the last year as follows:

 * **More powerful cross-cluster scheduling capabilities**.
 In the last year, we have done a lot of work on cross-cluster scheduling of applications.
-Facing a variety of user scenarios, we introduced richer scheduling strategies and introduced a new component named `karmada-scheduler-estimator` to improve scheduling accuracy.
+Facing a variety of user scenarios, we introduced richer scheduling strategies and a new component named `karmada-scheduler-estimator` to improve scheduling accuracy.
 What's more, we introduced `karmada-descheduler` to reschedule in case of cluster resource imbalance.
 Based on this, users can distribute their applications more easily among clusters across regions and vendors.
 * **Easier to manage the cluster and the resources on the cluster**.
 In the past year, we introduced a global uniform resource view across clusters.
   - We enhanced the framework of the resource interpreter to enable users to customize the resource status collected to the control plane.